nref/tcc-garmin/README.md

 ## Compiling (Simulator)

-In vscode, Press F5 or click Run -> Start Debugging.
+In vscode, Press `F5` or click `Run -> Start Debugging`.
 The simulator should start.

 ## Compiling (Real Device)